 Shaping the Global Lawyer

-The SiLS Master of Laws (LL.M.) program aims to not to simply transfer general and abstract knowledge, but rather to train the core skills and competences required of a “global lawyer”.
-Thus, the SiLS LL.M. program is based on a student-focused model, which encourages self-directed, active learning of students.
+Our teaching approach aims to not to simply transfer general and abstract knowledge, but rather to train the core skills and competences required of a “global lawyer”.
+Thus, our courses are based on a student-focused model, which encourages self-directed, active learning of students.
 It is designed using an outcomes-based higher education model as developed by Biggs & Tang (2011).

 All SiLS Courses offer a diversified learning environment with video lectures, reading materials, and specially designed teaching and learning activities.
 Classes are small (20 students max.), and two course leaders, one from a common law, the other from a civil law background, are available in each class for individual mentoring and academic supervision.
 Group projects and online activities add to students’ individual learning experience.

 In this way, we train precisely the core skills and competences required of a “global lawyer”.
 For more, please see the SiLS Knowledgebase.